steakhal/fastreact.p4app/README.md

 ### Notes

-This is a proof of concept implementation.
 The switch could perform different actions eg. sending the sensor data packet to the control plane etc.
-In this implementation, the sensor packet is forwarded without the sensor data but with the `result` byte.
+The sensor packet is forwarded without the sensor data but with the `result` byte.